gohugoio/hugo/content/en/templates/taxonomy-templates.md

 ## Taxonomy list templates

-Taxonomy list page templates are lists and therefore have all the variables and methods available to [list pages][lists].
+Taxonomy list page templates are lists and therefore have all the methods available to [list pages][lists].

 ### Taxonomy list template lookup order